CS 87: Aesthetics of Computing, Fall 2026

 The minimum penalty for any violation of academic integrity will be a forfeiture of all points on the entire assignment or exam in question.
 Depending on the severity of the violation, an `F’ for the course may be given.
 All violations will be reported to the College of Arts and Sciences Dean’s office as explained in the Academic Integrity Policy.

 More specifically: If I suspect cheating on any assessment, I will clearly say this in my feedback, in addition to giving that assessment a 0.
-You must come to my office hours and discuss this with me within one (1) week of the grade being made available to you, otherwise it will be logged and forwarded to the Chair of the Computer Science Department, and then the Dean of A&S.
+You must come to my office hours and discuss this with me within one (1) week of the grade being made available to you, otherwise it will be logged and forwarded to the Chair of the Computer Science Department, and then the Dean of Arts and Sciences.
+The minimum penalty for any violation of academic integrity will be a forfeiture of all points on the entire assignment or exam in question.
+Depending on the severity of the violation, an `F’ for the course may be given.
+All violations will be reported to the College of Arts and Sciences Dean’s office as explained in the Academic Integrity Policy.

 STUDENT DISABILITY SERVICES